ShadowPlayer34/ShadowPlayer34/README.md

 ### :man_technologist: About Me :
 I am a IOS Developer from Belarus.
-- :telescope: I’m student and learning IOS Developing.
+- :telescope: I’m student and learning iOS Developing.

 - :zap: In my free time, I play games and try to be better as Developer.